featured image

 cameraRef.current.lookAt(0, 0, 0);

-The Math: This is a low-pass filter.
-Each frame, you move 5% closer to the target.
-After 20 frames (~333ms at 60fps), you’re 95% of the way there.
-This creates natural easing without animation libraries.
+Each frame, you move 5% of the remaining distance.
+After 20 frames (~333ms at 60fps), you’re 95% of the way to the target.
+This is a low-pass filter — natural easing with no animation library needed.

 useEffect(() => {